Azure/Azure-Sentinel/Solutions/Recorded Future/Playbooks/Sandboxing/readme.md

 # Recorded Future Sandboxing

+More information about Recorded Future Intelligence Solution for Microsoft Sentinel can be found in the main [readme](../readme.md).

 ## **Malware Sandbox Analysis**

 Uploads and detonate samples in Recorded Future's Malware Analysis Sandbox.
 The sandbox provides safe and immediate behavioral analysis, helping contextualize key artifacts in an investigation, leading to faster triage.